keylime/enhancements/1_persist_agent_restart.md

 How will security be reviewed and by whom?
 -->

-We should be sure we do not introduce securty risks and be mindful of future enhancements such as multi tenancy, auth and migration.
+We should be sure we do not introduce security risks and be mindful of future enhancements such as multi tenancy, auth and migration.

 ## Design Details